 Because the acids present in the foods we eat work to demineralize enamel, it’s only logical to replace these minerals as much as possible.
 While you can speak to Dr. Whitson about topical fluorides treatments, simply drinking fluoridated water can be a great source of fluoride to help promote stronger teeth.

 Certain foods can be another great source of minerals that work to supply your teeth with the minerals that they need.
 Foods such as cheeses have even been proven to neutralize the acid level in your mouth.
 Other tooth-friendly foods are:

 • Certain dairy products

-During a traditional dentist visit, the dentist will remove and tartar and buildup on your teeth that can potentially lead to gum disease.
+During a traditional dentist visit, we'll remove and tartar and buildup on your teeth that lead to gum disease.
 Tartar is known to harbor the harmful bacteria that produce much of the acid in your mouth.
-Then, at the end of your appointment, your dentist will apply a fluoride treatment which works to strengthen your teeth and keep your smile as beautiful as it was meant to be.
+Then, at the end of your appointment, Dr. Whitson will apply a fluoride treatment which works to strengthen your teeth and keep your smile as beautiful as it was meant to be.

 Ready to schedule an appointment with the best dentist in Peoria, IL?
 Give our office a call today at (309) 688-7321.